dandem96/SchkaduboWeb/README.md

 # SchkaduboWeb

-A satirical site about a Nigerian king and his kingdom.
+A satirical site about a fictitous Nigerian king and his kingdom.

+Hear the story of Dodo Schkadubo from the man himself.

+The purpose of this site is humor; no deception intended.